-- For years prior to 2024, you must withhold the employee's QPP contribution (the base contribution and a first additional contribution) on the portion of an employee's pensionable salary or wages that exceeds $3,500 for the year, up to the maximum pensionable earnings under the QPP for the year.
+- For 2019 to 2023, the employee's QPP contribution includes the base contribution and a first additional contribution.
+They are calculated on the portion of an employee's pensionable salary or wages that exceeds $3,500 for the year, up to the maximum pensionable earnings under the QPP for the year.
 The rate of the first additional contribution will progressively increase until it reaches 2% in 2023 (shared equally by the employee and the employer).

 - As of 2024, the employee's QPP contribution will include the base contribution, a first additional contribution and a second additional contribution.
 The second additional contribution will be calculated on the portion of an employee's pensionable salary or wages exceeding the employee's maximum pensionable earnings under the QPP for the year, up to the additional maximum pensionable earnings under the QPP for the year.
 The second additional contribution will be withheld at a rate of 8% (shared equally by the employee and the employer).
 The amount of the additional maximum pensionable earnings will be equal to 107% of the maximum pensionable earnings for 2024 and 114% of the maximum pensionable earnings for 2025 and subsequent years.

 For more information about the QPP enhancement, go the the Retraite Québec website.